jitsi/handbook/docs/dev-guide/android-sdk.md

 ##### CHAT_MESSAGE_RECEIVED

-Broadcasted when a chat text message is received.
-The `data` HashMap contains a `senderId` key with the participantId of the sender, a `message` key with the content, a `isPrivate` key with a boolean value and a `timestamp` key.
+Broadcasted when a chat text message is received. `data` contains the following information:

+- `senderId`: Id of the participant that sent the message.
+- `message`: The content of the message.
+- `isPrivate`: True if the message is private, false otherwise.

 ##### CHAT_TOGGLED

-Broadcasted when the chat dialog is opened or closed.
-The `data` HashMap contains a `isOpen` key with a boolean value.
+Broadcasted when the chat dialog is opened or closed. `data` contains the following information:

+- `isOpen`: True if the chat dialog is open, false otherwise.

+##### VIDEO_MUTED_CHANGED

+Broadcasted when videoMuted state changed.
+The `data` HashMap contains a `muted` key with state of the videoMuted for the localParticipant.

 ##### READY_TO_CLOSE